Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.4 Defining alias types
+The alias keyword only works at compile time, it is a compile-time temporary value.
+All instances of the alias are replaced by its value at compile-time.

-You can easily define a synonym or shorthand for a type with the alias keyword:
+You can easily define a synonym or shorthand for a type with alias:

 ### 4.4.1 Usage of alias
 See `alias1.mojo`: